A. S. Atwal: Aftermath

 The "Top Cop" Atwal's killing shocked the entire state of Punjab.
-It established a fear of Bhindranwale's gunmen among the locals.
+It established a fear of unknown gunmen and elevated crime among the locals as the CBI investigation found no evidence of Jarnail Singh Bhindranwale's involvement in the same.
 The Sikhs sympathetic to the Akali movement were also appalled by the incident as they viewed it as offensive towards Golden Temple.
 Akali leaders had an emergency meeting to discuss the aftermath of the murder.
 Akali Dal such as like Harchand Singh Longowal and Gurcharan Singh Tohra immediately denounced the murder in clear terms on record.
-Meanwhile, Jarnail Singh Bhindranwale described the killing as "the handiwork of the Government to malign Sikhs".
+Meanwhile, Jarnail Singh Bhindranwale also condemned the killing and ascribed the killing to the Indian government.

-Chief Minister of Punjab Darbara Singh advised Prime Minister of India Indira Gandhi to send Police force inside the Golden temple.
-The law and order situation in Punjab continued to deteriorate further and leading to the PM taking the decision of sending in army to assist the local law enforcement and to flush out the militants out of the temple in Operation Bluestar.
+Chief Minister of Punjab Darbara Singh advised Prime Minister of India Indira Gandhi to send the Police force inside the Golden temple.
+As the law and order situation in Punjab continued to deteriorate Indira Gandhi made the decision of sending in the Indian Army to flush out the militants out of the Golden Temple in Operation Bluestar.

 Published accounts

 Documentary

-Operation Blue Star and the assassination of Indira Gandhi (2013) is a TV documentary which premièred on ABP News Channel series, Pradhanmantri.
-This documentary directed by Puneet Sharma and narrated by Shekhar Kapur showed the circumstances of Atwal's murder.
+"Operation Blue Star and the assassination of Indira Gandhi" (2013) is an episode of the ABP News channel TV documentary Pradhanmantri.
+Directed by Puneet Sharma and narrated by Shekhar Kapur, it showed the circumstances of Atwal's murder.